 Then, as the conquest prospect navigates throughout the dynamic landing page, it triggers more engagement from the visitor by leading them to customize their payment and view vehicle detail pages.

-And of course, there’s more opt-in opportunities throughout.
+And of course, there are more opt-in opportunities throughout.

 If you want to increase sales, you have to increase engagement.